C-Laborde/scrapping-notifications-service/README.md

 # scrapping-notifications-service

-Service to scrap the Federacio Catalana de Voleibol website (competicio.fcvoleibol.cat) in order to find the most recent games results and send email notifications to users.
+Service to scrap the Federacio Catalana de Voleibol website (competicio.fcvoleibol.cat) in order to find out if new games results have been uploaded and, if so, send an email notifications to users.

+The service is deployed as a cloud function in google cloud and the jobs scheduler is used to run a chron job every weekend to parse the website.

 Following this tutorial for managing cloud functions: https://dev.to/googlecloud/moving-your-cron-job-to-the-cloud-with-google-cloud-functions-1ecp

-and this for sending email part https://realpython.com/python-send-email/#option-2-setting-up-a-local-smtp-server
+and this for sending email part: https://realpython.com/python-send-email/#option-2-setting-up-a-local-smtp-server

+LOCAL testing:
-To test your cloud-function locally: pip install functions-framework
+pip install functions-framework
 - export GOOGLE_APPLICATION_CREDENTIALS="path"
 - export env variables